geko1981/FakeItEasy/Specifying-a-Call-to-Configure.md

 ```

 ## VB.Net
-Special syntax is provided to allow specification of `Func`s and `Sub`s in VB, using their respective keywords:
+Special syntax is provided to specify `Func`s and `Sub`s in VB, using their respective keywords:

 ```vb.net
 A.CallTo(Sub() fakeShop.SellSomething()(